WesleyBryie/ChumBucket/wiki/megathread/tools.md

 * [**Medusa**](https://pymedusa.com/) - Very good alternative to Sonarr.
 An automatic TV show download tool.
 * [**SickChill**](https://sickchill.github.io/) - Very good alternative to Sonarr.
 An automatic TV show download tool.
 * [**Jackett**](https://github.com/Jackett/Jackett) - Jackett is an all-in-one indexer.
 It allows you to add many different torrent trackers onto their app, in which you can do all your searching.
 In conjunction with sonarr/radarr, you can add jackett as an indexer to the aforementioned applications, so they will search on any or every single torrent tracker that you have added to jackett.

+---
 * [**Youtube-dl**](https://ytdl-org.github.io/youtube-dl/index.html) - Open-source commandline tool to download video/audio from a large variety of websites.
 See the [FAQ](https://reddit.com/r/piracy/wiki/faq) for how to install and use properly.
  * [**Youtube-dl gui**](https://mrs0m30n3.github.io/youtube-dl-gui/) - GUI for youtube-dl, if you're not comfortable with the command line.
 * [**JDownloader2**](http://jdownloader.org/jdownloader2) - Download manager that supports downloading from a variety of file-hosts.
 Supports downloading video from many websites.
 * [**Internet Download Manager \(IDM\)**](https://www.internetdownloadmanager.com/download.html) - Paid download manager that supports downloading from a variety of file-hosts.
 Supports downloading video from many websites.
-Use the free trial, then when the trial is nearing its end, simply reset the trial [with this.](https://github.com/J2TEAM/idm-trial-reset)
+Use the free trial, then when the trial is nearing its end, simply reset the trial [with this.](https://github.com/J2TEAM/idm-trial-reset).
+Alternative [method](https://www.reddit.com/r/Piracy/comments/fe8l96/idm_trial_reset_not_working_anymore_what_now/fjmxjdk/).
 * [**XTREME download manager**](https://subhra74.github.io/xdm/) - Another very nice download manager
 * [**pyLoad**](https://pyload.net/) - Lightweight download manager written in python.
 Managed through a WEB UI.
 * [**Anime-Downloader**](https://github.com/Oshan96/Anime-Downloader) - Bulk download anime episodes for various websites, in various resolutions, with or without filler episodes